pratikisc/ISCSalesOps/SFDC Case Bookings/000 Cases grouped by Opportunities.md

 ---
 title: Base Table: Renewal, Amendment, Transfer% Cases With Associated Opportunity
-NOTE: Filters applied for Commission Processing flag = NULL; Only Renewal, Amendment, Transfer included in grouping.
+NOTE: Filters applied for Commission Processing flag = NULL.
+Only Renewal, Amendment, Transfer included in grouping.
 Splits are removed at a later stage.
 View: sfdc-case-w0001-t0000-a1-base
 Status: Interim View.
 ---